Healthy Low-Fat Diets for Dogs

 - If you don't feed dairy products, you should increase the amount of calcium added by about 15% and may also need to supplement with kelp for iodine (see below).

-- If you don't feed poultry, you'll need to provide omega-6 fatty acids from plant oils.
+- If you don't feed poultry, you may need to provide omega-6 fatty acids from plant oils.

 - If you don't feed liver, the diet will be short on some minerals and B vitamins.